sftcd/openssl/esnistuff/design.md

 a second ``SSL_CTX`` value maintained by ``s_server`` (variables are ``ctx`` and ``ctx2``) which is used to keep the different server context.
 Servers for different names might e.g. differ in the set of X.509 CAs they trust for client auth.
-For now, I just replicate the same ESNI information in both.
+For now, we just replicate the same ESNI information in both.

 ### Data structures